Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### May

+#### 5/15:
+Given a string of parentheses, write a function to compute the minimum number of parentheses to be removed to make the string valid (i.e. each open parenthesis is eventually closed).
+For example, given the string "()())()", you should return 1.
+Given the string ")(", you should return 2, since we must remove all of them.

 #### 5/14:
 Given an array of integers, write a function to determine whether the array could become non-decreasing by modifying at most 1 element.
 For example, given the array [10, 5, 7], you should return true, since we can modify the 10 into a 1 to make the array non-decreasing.
 Given the array [10, 5, 1], you should return false, since we can't modify any one element to get a non-decreasing array.